stanford-policylab/opp/py/data_readme_template.md

   May or early June, i.e. 2010-05-08, 2011-06-02, 2012-05-05, 2013-05-04,
   2014-05-10, 2015-05-09, 2016-05-20; it's unclear what these correspond to and the PD has not yet responded to our inquiry
-- subject_race is based on raw_race, which is passed through
+- subject_race is based on raw_race, which is passed through; the data does not appear to include Hispanic.

 ## Statewide, ND
 **Data notes**:
-- The data contain records only for citations, not warnings, so we exclude North Dakota from our analysis.
+- The data contain records only for citations, not warnings.
 - Rows represent individual citations, not stops, so we remove duplicates by grouping by the other fields.
 - The `violation` field is populated by citation codes and their descriptions.